nvalline/employee-tracker/README.md

 ## Description

-This application can be used to create, review and delete notes.
-Utilizing an express backend, the user can save and retrieve note data from a JSON file.

-The user is first presented with a landing page.
-From the landing page, the user is able to navigate to a 'notes' page where the user can interact with the app to create, review and delete notes.
+This command line interface utilizes node.js and mysql to provide the user with an application to create/view/update & delete department, employee roles & employees.

+The node interface provides a smooth user experience as it prompts the user through the different functionalities.

+By utilizing mysql, this application is able to store and retrieve data quickly and accurately.

 [Back To The Top](#project-name)